kubesphere/helm-charts/src/test/ks-installer/README.md

 `devops.jenkinsJavaOpts_MaxRAM`|Jenkins  JVM parameter（MaxRAM）|`2Gi`
 `events.enabled`|Whether to install KubeSphere events system.
 It provides a graphical web console for Kubernetes Events exporting, filtering and alerting in multi-tenant Kubernetes clusters. （true / false）|`false`
 `logging.enabled`|Whether to install KubeSphere logging system.
 Flexible logging functions are provided for log query, collection and management in a unified console.
 Additional log collectors can be added, such as Elasticsearch, Kafka and Fluentd.  （true / false）|`false`
-`logging.logsidecarReplicas`|Logsidecar replicas|`2`
+`logging.logsidecar.replicas`|Logsidecar replicas|`2`
-`metrics_server.enabled`|Whether to install metrics_servertrue / false）| `false`
+`metrics_server.enabled`|Whether to install metrics_servertrue (true / false)| `false`
+`monitoring.endpoint`|Prometheus endpoint to get metrics data|`http://prometheus-operated.kubesphere-monitoring-system.svc:9090`
-`monitoring.prometheusMemoryRequest`|Prometheus memory request|`400Mi`
-`monitoring.prometheusVolumeSize`|Prometheus volume size|`20Gi`
-`multicluster.clusterRole`|You can install a solo cluster, or specify it as the role of host or member cluster. （host / member / none）|`none`
+`monitoring.storageClass`|If there is an independent StorageClass you need for Prometheus, you can specify it here| `""` `monitoring.prometheusMemoryRequest`|Prometheus memory request|`400Mi` `monitoring.prometheusVolumeSize`|Prometheus volume size|`20Gi` `multicluster.clusterRole`|You can install a solo cluster, or specify it as the role of host or member cluster. (host / member / none) |`none`
-`networkpolicy.enabled`|Network policies allow network isolation within the same cluster, which means firewalls can be set up between certain instances (Pods). （true / false）|`false`
+`network.networkpolicy.enabled` |Network policies allow network isolation within the same cluster, which means firewalls can be set up between certain instances (Pods).  (true / false) |`false`
-`notification.enable`|Email Notification support for the legacy alerting system, should be enabled/disabled together with the above alerting option. （true / false）|`false`
-`openpitrix.enable`|Whether to install KubeSphere Application Store.
-It provides an application store for Helm-based applications, and offer application lifecycle management. （true / false）|`false`
+`network.ippool.type` |Specify "calico" for this field if Calico is used as your CNI plugin. "none" means that Pod IP Pools are disabled.|`none`
+`network.topology.type` | Specify "weave-scope" for this field to enable Service Topology. "none" means that Service Topology is disabled.|`none`
-`servicemesh.enabled`|Whether to install KubeSphere Service Mesh (Istio-based).
-It provides fine-grained traffic management, observability and tracing, and offer visualization for traffic topology. （true / false）|`false`
+`openpitrix.store.enabled `|Enable or disable the KubeSphere App Store. (true / false) |`false` `servicemesh.enabled`|Whether to install KubeSphere Service Mesh (Istio-based).
+It provides fine-grained traffic management, observability and tracing, and offer visualization for traffic topology. (true / false) |`false`

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example: